Philippines

 - CURLS

-All activities implemented by the AIHA and our partners in both regions are coordinated with and supported by the Department of Health and Provincial Health Offices in both regions.
+All activities implemented by AIHA and our partners in both regions are coordinated with and supported by the Department of Health and Provincial Health Offices.

 Meeting with DOH team (AIHA, LoveYouself, CDC)